 You can customize the Network Time Protocol server, as follows:

-- Select Use provider’s NTP server to enable cluster nodes to connect to the AWS internal time servers.
+Select Use AWS's NTP server to enable cluster nodes to connect to the AWS internal time servers.
 For more information, consult the AWS documentation such as Keeping time with Amazon time sync service.

-- Select Manually add NTP Servers to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
+Select Specify Custom NTP Server(s) to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.

-For deployment, YugabyteDB Anywhere aims to provide you with easy access to the many regions that AWS makes available globally.
-To that end, YugabyteDB Anywhere allows you to select which regions to which you wish to deploy and supports two different ways of configuring your setup, based on your environment: YugabyteDB Anywhere-managed configuration and self-managed configuration.
+For deployment, YBA aims to provide you with access to the many regions that AWS makes available globally.
+To that end, YBA allows you to select which regions to which you wish to deploy.

-If you choose to provide your own VPC information, you will be responsible for having preconfigured networking connectivity.
-For single-region deployments, this might simply be a matter of region or VPC local Security Groups.
+If you choose to use VPCs that you have configured, you are responsible for having preconfigured networking connectivity.
+For single-region deployments, this might just be a matter of region or VPC local Security Groups.
 Across regions, however, the setup can get quite complex.
 It is recommended that you use the VPC peering feature of Amazon Virtual Private Cloud (Amazon VPC) to set up private IP connectivity between nodes located across regions, as follows: